Avni-Sharma/gitopscon_na_2022_session/README.md

 kubectl apply -f policies/
 ```

-NOTE: Currently, we need to copy the ClusterClass and all related template object to the target namespace.
+NOTE: Currently, we use policies to copy the ClusterClass and all related template object to the target namespace.
 See: https://github.com/kubernetes-sigs/cluster-api/issues/5673 which will allow using a ClusterClass across namespaces.

 6. Create a CAPI cluster by creating a new namespace